Glenn Packiam: Early and personal life

-Packiam was born on February 27, 1978, in Petaling Jaya, Selangor, Malaysia, the son of a pastor, where he resided until his departure for Full Gospel Assembly as a member of their youth fellowship in Kuala Lumpur, Malaysia in 1993.
+Packiam was born on February 27, 1978, in Petaling Jaya, Selangor, Malaysia, the son of a pastor, and lived there until leaving for Full Gospel Assembly as a member of their youth fellowship in Kuala Lumpur, Malaysia in 1993.
 He attended Oral Roberts University in Tulsa, Oklahoma, starting in 1996, where he graduated from in 1999, with his baccalaureate of arts in theological-historical studies, before leaving for Colorado Springs, Colorado in 2000.
 He took an associate pastor position in worship from the New Life Worship congregation, while he obtained his Master's degree in management from ORU.
-Packiam is the downtown lead pastor of their church.
-After studying at Fuller Theological Seminary for two years, he began earning his doctorate in theological at St John's College located at University of Durham which he completed in 2018.
-He is married to Holly, and together they have four children, residing in Colorado together.
+Packiam was the lead pastor of New Life Downtown before he and the family moved to California in 2022.
+After studying at Fuller Theological Seminary for two years, he began earning his doctorate in theology at St John's College located at University of Durham, which he completed in 2018.
+He is married to Holly; they have four children and live in Colorado.